ric-ram/nucleus-pomodoro/README.md

   - [ ] Disable task focus after being completed
   - [ ] Fix automatic refresh and logout when the database is updated
   - [ ] Reset timer after changing task
-  - [ ] If refreshed, it always requires to login
+  - [ ] If refreshed, it always requires the user to log in again
 - [ ] Add Pomodoro count for each task
-- [ ] Add hover behavior for buttons for a better UX
+- [ ] Add hover behaviour for buttons for a better UX
 - [ ] Do more extensive testing

 ## Status